What Types of charities do We recommend?

 We provide free charity overviews and donation recommendations.
 Our overviews are designed to give you a snapshot of what a charity does, highlight how it manages its finances, and summarise its strengths and weaknesses.

-We provide downloadable reports provide you with further detail on how we came to our donation recommendation.
+For those that want more information, we provide downloadable reports that give detail on how we came to our donation recommendation.
 These reports contain the following sections:

 Part 1: Who are [X Charity]?
 Here we describe the charity, provide interesting facts on the organisation and, if relevant, any recent news events.

 Part 2: Where does your donation go?
 In this section we highlight their current financial position, their income sources and where they spend their money.